 Simultaneous creative testing allowed us to optimize even further.
 We took an iterative approach to creative and launched with the current best performing creative for every new audience.
 During our creative testing, we found that adding characters for special events and seasonal imagery performed differently depending on the audience.
 For example, one seasonal set worked well with males but not females.
 Just like with any creative, it was important to test and incorporate the findings across the board.

-As we continued to run campaigns over time across a breadth of audiences we used our partnership with Nanigans – a leading Facebook Preferred Marketing Developer tool – to gather additional data about the behavior of individual customers post-install.
+As we continued to run campaigns across a breadth of audiences we gathered additional data about the behavior of individual customers post-install.
 This enabled us to develop even more targeted audience groups (for example, customers who had made a single in-app purchase vs. customers who had made >5).
 After importing these audience lists in Facebook, we then continued to iterate and improve using our initial strategy of lookalike audiences and interest-based targeting.

 Finally, we used a significant portion of overall spend to drive ad placements outside of the US—an area we identified as an untapped customer base.
 Once we began to collect data about these customers we were able to employ lookalike audiences and interest based targeting in our overseas campaigns as well.